 b) Delivering or attempting to deliver any unauthorized or malicious code or content to this website; and/or

 c) Any amendment to or attempt to amend any of the content or any other part of this web site by unauthorized persons; and/or

 d) Any other unlawful interference with the proper operation of this website

 PCN will peruse prosecution of and compensation from any person that delivers or attempts to deliver any destructive code to this website or attempts to gain unauthorized access to any page on or part of this website.

 - Backups and Data protection

 It is at all times the customers responsibility to ensure that they have backups in place for all of the customers data.
-At no time can PC Network be held responsible for any loss of data.
-This includes and is not limited to – website content, email content, offsite/onsite server and desktop data, any proprietary data.
-PC Network advises customers to keep a secure offsite backups for all IT services, it is also suggested that these offsite backups are checked regularly.
-PC Network strongly suggests that all customers make use of a specialised offsite backup protection company in the event of a disaster.
+At no time can PCN be held responsible for any loss of data.
+This includes and is not limited to – website content, email content, offsite/onsite server, vps, cloud and desktop data, any proprietary data.
+PCN advises customers to keep a secure offsite backups for all IT services (even if PCN are providing the customer with backups), it is also suggested that these offsite backups are checked regularly.
+PCN strongly suggests that all customers make use of a specialised offsite backup protection company in the event of a disaster.

 - Termination of this agreement:

 PCN reserves the right, in its sole and absolute discretion and without prior notification, to terminate the provision of this website and/or to terminate the access rights of any user where for example and without limitation: